-This bill would require the Department of Business Oversight to design and implement a registration program for the purpose of registering and monitoring large-scale buy-to-rent investors and analyzing the impacts they are having on California's real estate market.
+This bill would-require the Department of Business Oversight to design and implement a registration program for the purpose of registering and monitoring large-scale buy-to-rent investors and analyzing the impacts they are having on California's real estate market.
 The bill would require the Department of Business Oversight, in designing the program to consider methods to require large-scale buy-to-rent investors to renew registration of their rental property on an annual basis, including new and current single-family home rentals that they own or in which they have invested.
-The bill would also prohibit large-scale buy-to-rent investors, as defined, from placing a bid on a normal sale of a single-family home, with specified exceptions, for a period of not less than 90 15 days after the home has been placed on the real estate market.
+The bill would also prohibit a large-scale buy-to-rent-investors, investor, as defined, from placing a bid on a-normal conventional sale of a single-family home, with specified exceptions, for a period of not less than 15 days after the home has been placed on the real estate market.
 The bill would make various findings and declarations in this regard.
-The bill would also require the Department of Business Oversight, on or before January 1, 2018, to submit to the Governor and the Legislature a report that includes information regarding how many large-scale buy-to-rent investors own property in the state for the purpose of renting the property which regions of the state their investment activity is occurring, the number of single-family homes each large-scale buy-to-rent investor owns, and an analysis of the potential impacts of their investments, as specified.
+The bill would also require the Department of Business Oversight, on or before January 1, 2018, to submit to the Governor and the Legislature a report that includes information regarding how many large-scale buy-to-rent investors own property in the state for the purpose of renting the property property, which regions of the state their investment activity is occurring, the number number, density, and percentage of single-family homes each large-scale buy-to-rent investor owns, and an analysis of the potential impacts of their investments, as specified.

-$AB 2282 \qquad \qquad -2 -$
+AB 2282 - 2 -